 - Check your grades in Blackboard and read the feedback from the instructor.

-- Make use of our free Academic Support Center if you are having issues with subject material.
+- Make use of our free Academic Success & Tutoring Center if you are having issues with subject material.

 - Make sure to keep up with assignments and other class tasks.